godotengine/godot/modules/limboai/README.md

     - Control execution flow using composite, decorator, and condition tasks.
     - [Create custom tasks](https://limboai.readthedocs.io/en/latest/getting-started/custom-tasks.html) by extending core classes: `BTAction`, `BTCondition`, `BTDecorator`, and `BTComposite`.
     - Built-in class documentation.
-    - Blackboard: Share data seamlessly between tasks using the `Blackboard`.
+    - Blackboard system: Share data seamlessly between tasks using the `Blackboard`.
       - Blackboard plans: Define variables in the BehaviorTree resource and override their values in the BTPlayer node.
+      - Plan editor: Manage variables, their data types and property hints.
       - Blackboard scopes: Prevent name conflicts and enable advanced techniques like [sharing data between several agents](https://limboai.readthedocs.io/en/latest/getting-started/using-blackboard.html#sharing-data-between-several-agents).
       - Blackboard parameters: [Export a BB parameter](https://limboai.readthedocs.io/en/latest/getting-started/using-blackboard.html#task-parameters), for which user can provide a value or bind it to a blackboard variable (can be used in custom tasks).
-      - Editor support: Blackboard plan editor, and inspector property editor for exported string properties ending with "_var".
+      - Inspector support for specifying blackboard variables (custom editor for exported `StringName` properties ending with "_var").
     - Use the `BTSubtree` task to execute a tree from a different resource file, promoting organization and reusability.
     - Visual Debugger: Inspect the execution of any BT in a running scene to identify and troubleshoot issues.
     - Visualize BT in-game using `BehaviorTreeView` node (for custom in-game tools).